Introducing the Shell

 any file, Bash will pass the expression as a parameter to the command

-(which contains only files with names ending with .csv
+(which contains only files with names ending with .csv) results in

 file names matching these expressions, but not the wildcards